Gül Mosque: Byzantine period

 On January 19, 729, at the very beginning of the iconoclastic persecutions, Emperor Leo III the Isaurian ordered the removal of an image of Christ which stood over the Chalkē, the main gate of the Great Palace of Constantinople.
 While an officer was executing the order, a group of women gathered to prevent the operation, and one of them, a nun named Theodosia, caused him to fall from the ladder.
 The man died, and Theodosia was captured and executed.

-After the end of the Iconoclasm era, Theodosia was recognized as a martyr and saint, and her body was kept and worshiped in the church of Hagia Euphemia en tō Petriō, in the quarter named Dexiokratiana, after the houses owned here by one Dexiokrates.
+After the end of the Iconoclasm era, Theodosia was recognized as a martyr and saint, and her body was kept and venerated in the church of Hagia Euphemia en tō Petriō, in the quarter named Dexiokratiana, after the houses owned here by one Dexiokrates.
 The church and adjoining monastery were erected by Emperor Basil I at the end of the ninth century.
 The monastery hosted his four daughters, who were all buried in the church.
 Hagia Euphemia lay near the Monastery of Christos Euergetēs, whose foundation date is unknown although it was restored by protosebastos John Komnenos, son of Andronikos I Komnenos and brother of co-emperor John, who died fighting in the battle of Myriokephalon in 1176.
-On April 12, 1204, during the Fourth Crusade, the Latin fleet gathered in front of the monastery of Chistos Euergetes before attacking the city.
-During the period of the Latin Occupation, the navy had its anchorage in front of the monastery.
+On April 12, 1204, during the Fourth Crusade, the Latin fleet gathered in front of the monastery of Christos Euergetes before attacking the city.
+During the period of the Latin occupation, the navy had its anchorage in front of the monastery.
 Many sacred relics kept in the church were looted by the Crusaders and some still exist in churches throughout western Europe.

-Over time, the worship of St Theodosia grew until, after the 11th century, the church was renamed after her.
+Over time, the veneration of St Theodosia grew until, after the 11th century, the church was renamed after her.
 Since the original feast day of Hagia Euphemia was on 30 May, and that of another Hagia Theodosia (Hagia Theodosia of Tyros) was on 29 May, 29 May came to be accepted as the feast day of Hagia Theodosia hē Konstantinoupolitissa ('Saint Theodosia of Constantinople').